Head Gasket Failure – Symptoms, Causes and Tips to Prevent it

-When it fails, coolant will enter the combustion chamber and eventually mix in the engine oil.
+When it fails, coolant enters the combustion chamber and eventually mixes in the engine oil.
 Since the coolant is NOT designed to lubricate the engine, gasket leaks will lead to serious and expensive engine damage.

 In this article, we will discuss the causes of head gasket failure and how to prevent gasket leaks from occurring.